igorski/tuning-spork/README.md

 The visualiser interface will use these notes to generate scales from a given root note for each individual guitar string.

+## Contributors

+Kind words of gratitude to the following contributors for adding new features to the application:

+* Ivan Zabrodin (zivan2)

 ## Roadmap